wgmyers/mal/impls/ruby-wgm/NOTES.md

 Maybe I should take a short break and learn graphviz.
 This is getting hairy.
 See https://twitter.com/thingskatedid/status/1386077306381242371

+EVAL no longer returns env and all the Step 5 tests pass.

+But, just discovered the regression tests, and we are now failing some of the Step 4 tests.

+make REGRESS=1 "test^ruby-wgm^step5" is my new friend.

 ## Step 4 (2021-05-03)

 This is easily the trickiest bit yet.